guidanoli/cptk/README.md

 ## Contribution

-If you have a language that you'd like to be added, don't hesitate to send a pull request.
+If you have a language or feature that you'd like to be added, don't hesitate to send a pull request.

 [(1)]: https://www.mono-project.com/docs/debug+profile/debug/#debugging-with-gdb
 [(2)]: https://golang.org/doc/gdb